-This proposal is to provide for temporary rate increases for all 1915(c) waiver services.
+Description This proposal is to provide for temporary rate increases for all 1915(c) waiver services.
 This funding proposal includes approximately \$30.3 million to temporarily increase provider rates by 15% for all Home and Community Based Services (HCBS) waiver programs (Aged and Disabled Waiver; Adult Day DD Waiver; and Comprehensive DD Waiver) with the exception of payments for Assisted Living Facility and Traumatic Brain Injury services.
 Separately, this includes approximately \$6.3 million to fund a \$20 per patient per day temporary increase for Traumatic Brain Injury and Assisted Living Facilities.

-This funding proposal will be used to supplement multiple activities as stated in the ARPA law to enhance the Medicaid waiver services by:

-- Supporting and protecting the HCBS workforce - Ensuring financial stability for HCBS providers
+This funding proposal will be used to supplement multiple activities as stated in the ARPA law to enhance the Medicaid waiver services by: Supporting and protecting the HCBS workforce Ensuring financial stability for HCBS providers Timeframe The rate increases will be administered to providers for dates of service from January 1, 2022, through June 30, 2022.

-Timeframe

-The rate increases will be administered to providers for dates of service from January 1, 2022, through June 30, 2022.

-How it enhances or expands Medicaid HCBS

-The first funding increase proposal is to assist providers with two separate operational barriers.
+How it enhances or expands Medicaid HCBS The first funding increase proposal is to assist providers with two separate operational barriers.
 First, funds will provide a temporary rate increase of 15% for all CDD, DDAD, and AD community-based waiver services to aid providers with persistent workforce shortages.
 The increased funding will help providers pay staff overtime for direct care during the pandemic.
 Secondly, the increased funding will help stabilize operations by helping providers handle increased costs due to COVID-19.
 The second funding increase proposal is to assist AD/TBI providers with two separate operational barriers.
 First, funds will provide a temporary rate increase of an additional \$20 per patient per day for TBI and AD Assisted Living waiver services to aid providers with persistent workforce shortages.
 The increased funding will help providers pay staff overtime for direct care during the pandemic.
 Increased funding will also help stabilize operations by assisting providers in absorbing increased costs due to COVID-19.
 Both of these funding proposals will enhance provider's ability to provide timely and quality Medicaid HCBS services across all of Nebraska's Medicaid waivers and benefit both waiver providers and waiver participants.

-Initiative Sustainability Beyond 2024

-Both proposed rate increases end on 6/30/2022.

-Additional Information (7/2022)

-The project was approved by CMS effective May 2, 2022.
-Additionally, the state received approval of the Appendix Ks for the federal share/FFP associated with this spend plan activity on March 17, 2022.
+Initiative Both proposed rate increases end on 6/30/2022.
+Sustainability Beyond 2024 Additional The project was approved by CMS effective May 2, 2022.
+Additionally, the state Information received approval of the Appendix Ks for the federal share/FFP associated with this (7/2022) spend plan activity on March 17, 2022.
+Progress All rate increases have been executed.
+Update (1/2023)

-Home Health Provider Relief Payments Description Issue one-time provider relief payments for Medicaid-enrolled Home Health (HH) providers who provided services during the PHE.
+Home Health Provider Relief Payments

+Description Issue one-time provider relief payments for Medicaid-enrolled Home Health (HH) providers who provided services during the PHE.
 Timeframe Implement within 90 days of approval of the spending plan initiative.
 How it enhances or expands Medicaid HCBS These relief payments will help HH providers to address their specific challenges to increase their ability to continue to provide HH services and expand the number and type of services provided under HCBS.
 The payments can be used for hiring and/or retention bonuses, increasing staff wages, and investing in infrastructure needed by the provider to enhance or expand HCBS Services for Medicaid beneficiaries.
 Medicaid plans to issue the payments with the state-only funds created from the 10% enhanced FMAP and does not anticipate seeking to match any of the payments with additional FFP or seeking underlying authority to do so.
 This plan includes approximately \$10,000,000 for provider payments.
 Initiative Sustainability Beyond 2024 This initiative will not create sustainability concerns, as it includes one-time payments.
 Additional Information (10/2022) The project was approved by CMS effective August 23, 2022.
 Internal planning and implementation are currently underway.